DniweTamp/cool-batches/README.md

 srgb.bat - assume srgb color profile (makes image brighter)

-Smash Texture Adjustment.bat - adjust image's colors to look better in SSBU (for mods)
+SSBU_Tex.bat - adjust image's colors to look better in SSBU (for mods)

-Smash Texture Adjustment - Revert.bat - adjust SSBU textures colors to be more colorful (will look better in, say, P5R)
+SSBU_Untex.bat - Revert.bat - adjust SSBU textures colors to be more colorful (will look better in, say, P5R)

 tga.bat - convert image to tga with noesis